bgilmour/bgilmour/README.md

 ### Hi there 👋

-I'm Bruce Gilmour, I hail from Scotland (the colder but most beautiful part of the British Isles), and I've been a professional software engineer for more years than I care to remember.
+I'm Bruce Gilmour, I hail from Scotland (the coldest but most beautiful part of the British Isles), and I've been a professional software engineer for more years than I care to remember.
 I've worked in all sorts of areas including:

 - Defence & Aerospace (air traffic control simulation)
 - Oil & Gas (reservoir and flow simulation)